Erudika/scoold/README.md

 ## reCAPTCHA support

 You can protect signups and password reset functionality with reCAPTCHA v3.
-First you will need to register a new domain at [Google reCAPTCHA](https://www.google.com/recaptcha/admin).
+First, you will need to register a new domain at [Google reCAPTCHA](https://www.google.com/recaptcha/admin).
 Create a new reCAPTCHA v3, add your site to the whitelist and copy the two keys - a clientside key (site key) and a serverside key (secret).
 Then, protect the pages `/signin/register` and `/signin/iforgot` by adding these properties to your configuration: